vendasta/marketplace-documentation/docs/Guides/activity_stream_overview.md

 <!-- theme: info -->
 > **Hiding the View link**
 >
->If your Activity requires no action, or your product doesn't have a dashboard, etc., and you want to hide the 'View' link, submit the `link` param with the value `https://nodisplay.com`
+>If your Activity requires no action, or your product doesn't have a dashboard, etc., and you want to hide the 'View' link in the Activity tile and instant email, submit `requires_platform_auth` as `false`, and the `link` param with the value `https://nodisplay.com`

 ### Email Template Options